trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/IterationRecipes.md

 #### Return Type
 **Integer**

-Integer the total number of employees for the accounts
+Total number of employees for the accounts

 ---

 ### `iterableApiClientRecipe()`

-Demonstrates how to use a REST API client that leverages the Iterator interface.
+Demonstrates how to use a REST API client that leverages the `Iterator` interface.
 This example iterates on a paginated record list.
 Records are represented as strings for simplicity.
 Remote records are retrieved on the fly by IterableApiClient when the Iterator is accessed.